-Hopefully, you now feel ready to begin your search to find a therapist.
+Feel more confident about how to find a therapist in Philadelphia?
 If you are in the Philadelphia or Main Line region (where our offices are), feel free to contact us with any questions you may have.
 We’d be happy to speak with you, answer your questions, and see if we can find someone on our staff who might be a good fit.
 If not, we will do our very best to help steer you in the right direction.

 Eric Spiegel, Ph.D. is a licensed psychologist and practice director of Attune Philadelphia Therapy Group.
 He is the President of the American Society of Clinical Hypnosis (ASCH) for 2018-2019, and has won numerous awards from ASCH, including their Early Career Achievement Award (2012).
 Dr. Spiegel is the co-author of the book